Belchen: Geography

-Belchen Triangle
+Belchen triangle

 The domed, treeless summit has a striking profile that, seen from the Upper Rhine Plain, is almost symmetrical.
 Belchen (Celtic: the radiant) is a name also used for other high points in the neighbouring mountains, including two that are especially striking when covered with snow.
-Together with the Black Forest Belchen, they form the so-called Belchen Triangle: to the west on the French side of the Upper Rhine Plain is the Alsatian Belchen (Elsässer Belchen) or Ballon d'Alsace in the Vosges; to the south on the southern side of the Upper Rhine is the "Swiss Belchen", known as Belchenflue.
-Also visible from Alsace are Great Belchen (Großer) and Little Belchen (Kleiner Belchen), or Grand and Petit Ballon which, together with the others belong to the so-called Belchen System.
+Together with the Black Forest Belchen, they form the so-called Belchen triangle: to the west on the French side of the Upper Rhine Plain is the Alsatian Belchen (Elsässer Belchen) or Ballon d'Alsace in the Vosges; to the south on the southern side of the Upper Rhine is the "Swiss Belchen", known as Belchenflue.
+Also visible from Alsace are Great Belchen (Großer) and Little Belchen (Kleiner Belchen), or Grand and Petit Ballon which, together with the others belong to the so-called Belchen system.

 The panorama from the top covers large parts of the Black Forest to the Hornisgrinde, the Vosges, the Jura and, in good weather, the Alps from the Zugspitze to Mont Blanc.
 Belchen also has far-reaching views across the Upper Rhine Plain to Alsace.

-Belchen Nature Reserve
+Belchen nature reserve

 Because of its rare flora and fauna, Belchen was declared a nature reserve in 1949.
 The area was extended to 1600 hectares in 1993, and is now part of the Southern Black Forest Nature Park.

 Many species of rare butterflies, beetles, and birds are found in the highland areas of Belchen.
 Typical birds include the raven, song thrush, citril finch and water pipit, as well as peregrine falcons, capercaillie, and hazel grouse.

 Among the plants are relicts from the last ice age that are otherwise only found in the Alps.
 These include the Swiss bellflower, Alpine rose, Swiss hawkbit and lichens.